GSSoC24/Postman-Challenge/index.md

 layout: default
 ---
 Hi Everyone,
-We would like to announce that GSSOC collaborated with Postman, This is an amazing opportunity for GSSOC and the contributors to earn more goodies and guided certification on API.
+We would like to announce that GSSOC collaborated with Postman, This is an amazing opportunity for GSSOC and the contributors to earn more goodies and guided certification on API.<br>
-This page is intended to help you in this process of certification.<br>
+This page is intended to help you in this process of getting certification.
 In appreciation for your effort in taking the certification, there will be different Giveaways...
 Stay Tuned.

 # How to participate in the challenge